Live Chat Now

 Keep in mind that a computer information system refers to computers that collect, store, process, interpret and distribute data and information for an organization, and the people that operate them.
 This is different than the term computer operating system, which is a container for all of the programs, software and applications that make up the functionality of a computer or mobile device.

-An education in computer information systems can help you gain both technical and business knowledge.
-You must combine technical, computer science know-how with the IT specific business knowledge needed to inform strategic business decisions.
-Typical courses include programming, web development, as well as database administration and system security and compliance.
+An education in computer information systems can help you gain both technical and business knowledge, combining technical, computer science know-how with the IT-specific business knowledge needed to inform strategic business decisions.
+Typical courses include programming and web development, as well as database administration and system security and compliance.

 CS careers tend to be more technical than CIS careers.
 Where computer science professionals create software programs and applications, computer information systems professionals implement and manage the software for their organization.

 The educational pathways for both professions do have some overlap in the foundational computer science skills that both types of professionals need in order to be effective and efficient in their work.
-However, computer science programs cover technical and theoretical knowledge thoroughly whereas a computer information systems program tends to be more specialized and practical.
+However, computer science programs cover technical and theoretical knowledge thoroughly, while computer information systems programs tend to be more specialized and practical.

 In short, computer science professionals make software and systems, and computer information system professionals make strategic decisions about the features and uses of those systems.